-Work-study financial assistance is awarded competitively based on academic performance of undergraduate students with financial need.
-Students are required to provide with the necessary documents to prove the need.
-The number of students receiving work-study assistance depends on the availability of funds.
-Recipients of other scholarships or grants may not participate in the workstudy program.
+The financial aid program provides financial assistance to students of certain categories.
+Financial assistance is awarded competitively based on academic performance of undergraduate students with financial need.
+Students are required to provide the necessary documents to prove their need.
+The number of students receiving financial assistance depends on the availability of funds.
+Recipients of other scholarships or grants may not participate in the financial aid program.

-Work-Study is awarded for a period of one academic year (except for the orphans).
-Those who wish to continue in the work-study program must reapply for the following year.
-Participation in work-study does not give priority for any future work-study financial assistance.
+Financial aid is awarded for a period of one academic year (except for orphans).
+Those who wish to continue in the financial aid program must reapply for the following year.
+Participation in the program does not give priority for any future financial assistance.

 The details of eligibility for each category are listed below.
-Details are also explained in the Student Financial Services Administrative Manual that is available from Student Financial Services.
+Extended policy and details are also available in the Student Financial Services department.

-Work-Study FINANCIAL AID for Children of Pensioners
+FINANCIAL AID for Children of Pensioners

-KIMEP provides some financial aid to children of pensioners.
-To qualify, a student must provide proof that because his/her parents are pensioners (retirement pensioners or pensioners because of disability) s/he is unable to pay the full tuition costs.
-A student may receive 10% or 25 % financial aid depending on whether one or both parents are pensioners.
-Only single students are eligible for this program.
+KIMEP provides some financial assistance to KIMEP undergraduate students who are children of pensioners.
+To qualify, a student must provide documents that confirm the status that his/her parents are pensioners (retirement pensioners or pensioners because of disability).
+A student may receive 10% or 25 % financial aid for a maximum of 15 credits per semester depending on whether one or both parents are pensioners.
+Only single students under the age of 24 are eligible for this program.
+The Admission and Scholarship Committee reserves the right to modify the level of academic standing for eligibility criteria.
+The aid is available for Kazakhstani citizens only.